prajwal121098/Real-Estate-Website/Readme.md

 2. Create a database in your system of name "realestate".

-3. Extract and copy the downloaded project folder in your server folder (XAMMP/ WAMP).
+3. Extract and copy the downloaded project folder in your server folder  of htdocs (XAMPP/htdocs).

 4. Import the database/realestate.sql table file in your created database.